dotnet/EntityFramework.Docs/entity-framework/core/testing/unit-testing.md

 The full sample code can be viewed [here](https://github.com/dotnet/EntityFramework.Docs/blob/main/samples/core/Testing/UnitTests/SqliteInMemoryBloggingControllerTest.cs).

-## InMemory provider
+## In-memory provider

-As discussed in the [testing overview page](xref:core/testing/index#inmemory-as-a-database-fake), using the InMemory provider for testing is strongly discouraged; [consider using SQLite instead](#sqlite-in-memory), or [implementing the repository pattern](#repository-pattern).
-If you've decided to use InMemory, here is a typical test class constructor that sets up and seeds a new in-memory database before each test:
+As discussed in the [testing overview page](xref:core/testing/index#inmemory-as-a-database-fake), using the in-memory provider for testing is strongly discouraged; [consider using SQLite instead](#sqlite-in-memory), or [implementing the repository pattern](#repository-pattern).
+If you've decided to use in-memory, here is a typical test class constructor that sets up and seeds a new in-memory database before each test:

 [!code-csharp[Main](../../../samples/core/Testing/UnitTests/InMemoryBloggingControllerTest.cs?name=Constructor)]

-InMemory databases are identified by a simple, string name, and it's possible to connect to the same database several times by providing the same name (this is why the sample above must call `EnsureDeleted` before each test).
+In-memory databases are identified by a simple, string name, and it's possible to connect to the same database several times by providing the same name (this is why the sample above must call `EnsureDeleted` before each test).
 However, note that in-memory databases are rooted in the context's internal service provider; while in most cases contexts share the same service provider, configuring contexts with different options may trigger the use of a new internal service provider.
 When that's the case, explicitly pass the same instance of <xref:Microsoft.EntityFrameworkCore.Storage.InMemoryDatabaseRoot> to `UseInMemoryDatabase` for all contexts which should share in-memory databases (this is typically done by having a static `InMemoryDatabaseRoot` field).

-Note that by default, if a transaction is started, the InMemory provider will throw an exception, since transactions aren't supported.
+Note that by default, if a transaction is started, the in-memory provider will throw an exception, since transactions aren't supported.
 You may wish to have transactions silently ignored instead, by configuring EF Core to ignore `InMemoryEventId.TransactionIgnoredWarning` as in the above sample.
 However, if your code actually relies on transactional semantics - e.g. depends on rollback to be implemented - your test won't work.

 The full sample code can be viewed [here](https://github.com/dotnet/EntityFramework.Docs/blob/main/samples/core/Testing/UnitTests/InMemoryBloggingControllerTest.cs).